Introduction To Serialization In .NET

 Next, we will talk about the scenario where we use Serialization in practice.

-• Windows backup, database backups, and software backups are the persistent implementations of the serialization; upon restoration, the deserialization happens and we get the data.
+• Windows backups, database backups, and software backups are the persistent implementations of the serialization; upon restoration, the deserialization happens and we get the data.

-• Any kind of data which is stored on the physical media must pass through the process called Serialization.
+• Any kind of data that is stored on the physical media must pass through a process called Serialization.

 • In Windows, we know that different types of processes work simultaneously.
 Sometimes, we want to communicate with the other process and, for that, we use the transmission mechanism of the serialization process.